miaodai/miaodai.github.io/_pages/research.md

   gtag('config', 'G-JL2ZY530JC');
 </script>

-My doctoral research has investigated how changes in ownership structure will affect the strategic resource use and their implications for climate change.
-More specifically, motivated by the increasing cross-ownership transactions, I examine the impact of cross-ownership on market outcomes when the scarcity and dynamics of the resources are taken into account.
+My doctoral research has investigated how changes in ownership structure affect strategic resource use and their implications for climate change.
+More specifically, motivated by the increasing cross-ownership transactions, I examine the impact of cross-ownership on market outcomes when the resources' scarcity and dynamics are considered.
 In another extension paper, I investigate the impact of cross-ownership among polluting oligopolists on the value of a clean substitute.

 ## Publications